StefansAI/JetCar/docs/Assembly.md

 Cut it at the end of the smaller connector.
 <br>
 <br><img src="assets/images/assembly/19-Cut_data_lines.jpg"/><br>
-Cut the data lines and leave only red (+) and black(-).
+Cut the data lines and leave only red (+) and black (-) wires.
 Solder 3 pairs of extensions for the servo driver board and the 2 H-bridge boards.
 Use shrink tube to isolate and stabilize the wires.
 <br>
 <br><img src="assets/images/assembly/20-motor_wired.jpg"/><br>
 Plug in the wire connectors from the H-bridges to the servo board, the motor connectors to the H-bridge boards and the USB power cable connectors to all.
 (This picture does not match the wiring diagram above.
 It was a first test.)
 <br>
 <br><img src="assets/images/assembly/21-wifi_card.jpg"/><br>
-To prepare the Jetson Nano board, remove the nano module with the heatsink and plug the Wifi-board with the snapped in antennas in.
-Fix the wifi card with the original screw.
+To prepare the Jetson Nano board, remove the nano module with the heatsink and plug the Wi-Fi-board with the snapped in antennas in.
+Fix the Wi-Fi card with the original screw.
 <br>
 <br><img src="assets/images/assembly/22-nano_antennas.jpg"/><br>
 Snap the nano module back in place.